dekorateio/dekorate/readme.md

 @Inject
 KubernetesClient client;
 ```
-When injecting a Pod, its likely that we need to specify the pod name.
+When injecting a Pod, it's likely we need to specify the pod name.
 Since the pod name is not known in advance, we can use the deployment name instead.
 If the deployment is named `hello-world` then you can do something like:
 ```java
 @Inject